AI, Proof and Formalization Days

 About the workshop

-This two-day meeting aims to encourage discussion and exchange on the current use of artificial intelligence — in particular large language models (LLMs) — in mathematical practice.
-It will examine concretely what these tools can already contribute to mathematics: first, within mathematical reasoning itself, especially through the (semi-)automatic construction of proofs; and second, within the working environment of mathematicians, through tools for exploring ideas, sketching arguments, drafting text, and conducting bibliographic research.
+The meeting examined the current use of artificial intelligence — in particular large language models (LLMs) — in mathematical practice.
+The first day focused on what these tools can contribute to mathematical reasoning and to the broader working environment of mathematicians: exploring ideas, sketching arguments, drafting text, searching the literature, and assisting with proof development.

-The workshop will also analyze the structural limitations of these technologies — errors, fragile chains of reasoning, and the absence of guarantees — together with the conditions for their responsible and informed use.
-Particular attention will be given to formalization with proof assistants, viewed both as a scientific practice fostering rigor, explicitness, and reproducibility, and as a possible semi-automatic verification layer within AI-assisted proof generation.
+The workshop also addressed the structural limitations of generative systems — hallucinations, fragile chains of reasoning, and the absence of formal guarantees — together with the conditions for their responsible and informed use.

 Main themes

-• Use of LLMs for mathematical reasoning, including the (semi-)automatic construction of proofs.
+• Use of LLMs for mathematical reasoning and the semi-automatic construction of proofs.

-• Impact on the mathematical working environment: idea exploration, argument sketches, writing support, and bibliographic research.
+• Impact on mathematical work: idea exploration, argument sketches, writing support, and bibliographic research.

-• Critical assessment of structural limits: hallucinations, fragile reasoning, and lack of formal guarantees.
+• Critical assessment of hallucinations, fragile reasoning, and the lack of formal guarantees.

-• Formalization with proof assistants and its relation to trustworthy mathematical workflows.
+• Formalization with Rocq and Lean, and its relation to trustworthy mathematical workflows.

 Secondary visual for the AI, Proof and Formalization Days workshop